 The Walking Beam Trailer Suspension For Smaller Trailers

 Plans are now available for the Twin Torsion Axle Walking Beam Trailer Suspension.
-This was introduced on a build early in 2018, with posts about the trailer including a video of the suspension in action.
+Please see the early build in 2018, with a couple articles (links below) about the trailer including a video of the suspension in action.
+Plans are now in the store, in the Trailer Accessories section.

 Walking Beam Trailer Suspension ExampleFor a long time we’ve admired the action and ride control of walking beam style suspensions.
-They are mostly on large and very expensive equipment like high-end semi-truck trailers and massive machinery.
-They’ve been re-invented many times and are found with all sorts of variations.
+They are mostly on large and very expensive equipment like high-end semi-truck trailers and massive machinery, like mining equipment.
+It is a concept that has been re-invented many times over, and is found with all sorts of variations.

 This image shows one heavy truck example.

-At the same time, we also like the natural damping of rubber and the ride quality found with torsion axles.
-They work well as singles, and best in light duty applications.
+At the same time, we also like the natural damping of rubber and the ride quality found with it.
+Torsion axles (which use rubber) work well as singles, and best in light duty applications.
 The hiccup with torsions is they don’t work effectively in tandem or triple.
-That begs the question: Can you combine the benefits of a Walking Beam Trailer Suspension to overcome the load sharing inadequacies of typical Torsion Axles?

 The Walking Beam Trailer Suspension